neondatabase/website/content/docs/guides/prisma.md

 A `connect_timeout` setting of 0 means no timeout.
 </Admonition>

+Another possible cause of timeouts is [Prisma's connection pool](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/).
+The Prisma  query engine manages a pool of database connections, which is created when Prisma Client opens the first connection to the database.
+Relational database connectors, such as those used to connect to Postgres, use Prisma's connection pool.
+For more information about Prisma connection pool, see [How the connection pool works](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/connection-pool#how-the-connection-pool-works), in the _Prisma_ documentation.

-Another possible cause of timeouts is [Prisma's connection pool](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/), which has a `pool_timeout` setting of 10 seconds.
-If you are still experiencing connection timeouts after setting a higher `connect_timeout` value, try increasing the `pool_timeout` parameter to a higher value or disabling it by setting it to 0.
+The Prisma connection pool has a default `pool_timeout` setting of 10 seconds.
+If you are still experiencing connection timeouts after setting a higher `connect_timeout` value, try increasing the `pool_timeout` parameter to a higher value or disabling connection pool timeouts by setting `pool_timeout=0`.
 For example:

 <CodeBlock shouldWrap>